peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public bool HasOneTag(
         PeterO.Numbers.EInteger bigTagValue);

-Returns whether this object has only one tag and that tag is the given number, expressed as an arbitrary-precision integer.
+Returns whether this object has only one tag and that tag is the specified number, expressed as an arbitrary-precision integer.

 <b>Parameters:</b>